async9/async9/README.md

 ## Hi there 👋

-I’m a Front-end Engineer at Arounda <br/>
+I’m a Front-end Developer at Arounda <br/>
 Have 3+ years of experience <br/>
 My CV: https://read.cv/async9